timjs/tophat/reviews/icfp-rebuttal.md

 > support that you do not?
 (E.g., cycles?)

-It should be possible to express most BPEL programs in TopHat as BPEL supports the same basic compositions as TopHat (sequence and parallel) and the same structured programming constructs.
+It should be possible to express most BPEL programs in TopHat as BPEL supports the same basic constructs as TopHat (sequence and parallel) and the same structured programming features.
-Only loop constructs are not supported, as TopHat does not have recursion.
+Only loops are not supported, as TopHat does not have recursion.

-An embedding in the other direction, however, would not be possible.
+An embedding in the other direction would not be possible.
 BPEL lacks the higher order constructs which TopHat has.